 In the case of galaxies, the word "source" may be used to indicate the location within the galaxy or adjacent to the galaxy (as in the case of radio stemming from jets) from which the radio signal is observed.

-The term Giant Radio Source (GRS) may refer to the physical size of the source, which generally assumes at least some notion of the distance, or possibly may be based on the angular area across the celestial sphere.
+The terms extended source versus point source or unresolved source indicate whether it is resolved.
+The term giant radio source (GRS) may refer to the physical size of the source, which generally assumes at least some notion of the distance, or possibly may be based on the angular area across the celestial sphere.

-The term X-ray source is also used, in analogous manner.
+Terms microwave source and X-ray source are also used, in analogous manner.